NGN Question Types

 Eliminate an option when it is clearly contraindicated, outside the nurse's scope of practice, or harmful to the patient.
 Common elimination criteria include: actions that worsen the patient's condition, violate safety protocols, contradict evidence-based guidelines, or are irrelevant to the clinical scenario.
 However, be careful not to eliminate options simply because they seem unfamiliar—the NCLEX may test less common but valid nursing interventions.

-How does the NGN scoring model calculate points for selecting all required responses?
+How does the NGN scoring model calculate points on a Matrix Grid?

-The NGN uses a polytomous IRT model for partial credit scoring.
-Each option contributes to your total score based on whether you correctly selected it (if it's a correct answer) or correctly left it unselected (if it's incorrect).
-The total points possible equals the number of options.
-Your ability estimate is then calculated based on your overall pattern of responses across all questions, with partial credit allowing more precise measurement of your clinical judgment skills.
+The NGN uses a polytomous IRT model for partial-credit scoring.
+Each scored row (or cell) contributes to your total based on whether you classified it correctly against the column headers.
+The total points possible equals the number of scored rows or cells in the grid.
+Your ability estimate is then calculated from your overall pattern of responses across all items, with partial credit allowing more precise measurement of your clinical-judgment skills.

 Related Topics